bcbecker/Datta-Dashboard/README.md

 # Datta-Dashboard
 Datta Dashboard is a single page user dashboard built in React as a proof of concept for using JWT-based token authentication in a microservices architecture.
-The Flask authentication API on the backend uses in-memory token blacklisting through Redis and a Postgres database to smoothly authenticate users for the dashboard.
+The Flask authentication API on the backend uses in-memory token blacklisting through Redis, and a Postgres database to smoothly authenticate users for the dashboard.
 The deployment is handled by a network of Docker containers, hidden behind a nginx reverse proxy.
-Security, scaling, and data persistence methods are discussed in depth [here](#design-choices).
+Security, scaling, and data persistence methods are discussed [here](#design-choices).

 There is no live deployment at this time.